RESEARCH AND ADVOCACY MANAGER

 Your cover letter should include detailed answers to each of the following questions:

-- Why are you interested in working as the Communications Manager at Dance/NYC?
+- Why are you interested in working as the Research and Advocacy Manager at Dance/NYC?

-- How would you characterize your understanding of the NYC dance ecosystem and nonprofit communication practices for the purposes of achieving systemic change across the field?
+- How would you characterize your understanding of the NYC dance ecosystem?

 - Dance/NYC is a values-driven organization, please review our values of Justice, Equity, and Inclusion (found at: www.dance.nyc/equity/values) and discuss two instances in your professional career where you have demonstrated at least one of them?